benjaminpieplow/automation/kubernetes/KUBERNETES.md

 These are Ansible playbooks to either build or update a kubernetes cluster.
 They are run on the worker nodes.

 # New node
 This had to be done with two playbooks and a command to avoid annoying prompts/errors.
+This guide assumes you have already provisioned the cluster nodes, and they are able to communicate with one another.
+See

 ## Node Prep